jackfridge/jackfridge/README.md

 for being able to self-teach effectively and I will no doubt apply these skills to keep learning and improve as a developer.

-I'm a CS50 graduate, Harvard's free online course "Introduction to computer science and programming".
-This course taught me the basics of logic in C, as well as basics of web programming with HTML/CSS, Javascript, SQL and Python through the use of the Flask framework to create simple web pages and interactive web apps.
-Most importantly though, CS50 taught me how to think like a programmer.
-This course will always be special to me, because after three years of not knowing if medical school was the right decision, it barely took a week of CS50 to convince me that software development was the career path for me.
-I've been through many "back-and-forth" decisions on what I want to do with my life, but it's a nice feeling to have finally found it.

 <!---
 jackfridge/jackfridge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.